Ireland national rugby union team: Media coverage

 Ireland's end-of-year tests were broadcast by the BBC until 2013 when Sky Sports secured the rights.
-From November 2018, the TV rights to the end-of-year matches were held by Channel 4 in the UK and RTÉ in Ireland, while TV3 Ireland and BBC/ITV retained the Six Nations rights, and ITV and TV3 with Eir Sports have the rights to the Rugby World Cup.
-From 2022, Amazon Prime Video holds the rights for Ireland's end-of-year internationals.
+From November 2018, the TV rights to the end-of-year matches were held by Channel 4 in the UK and RTÉ in Ireland, while Virgin Media Television/RTÉ and BBC/ITV retained the Six Nations rights, and ITV and Virgin Media Television with Eir Sports have the rights to the Rugby World Cup.
+From 2022, Prime Video holds the rights for Ireland's end-of-year internationals.

+As of 2024, TNT Sports hold the rights to Ireland's end-of-year internationals.